This fact sheet is for information only. It is recommended that you get legal advice about your situation.

-- If the credit law applies (see Fact Sheet: Does the National Credit Law apply?) then you can apply for a variation of the contract on the grounds of financial hardship (see Fact Sheet: Financial Hardship) and the EDR can make a determination that a repayment arrangement should be granted.
+- If the credit law applies (see Fact Sheet: Does the National Credit Law apply?) then you can apply for a variation of the contract on the grounds of financial hardship (see Fact Sheet: Financial Hardship) and AFCA can make a determination that a repayment arrangement should be granted.

 - If there is a telecommunications debt, lodge in the TIO.

 - If it is an energy/water debt, lodge in EWON.

 IMPORTANT: If the debt collector is in AFCA then lodge a dispute if they don’t agree to the amount you are offering.
 This will stop all further action until the dispute is resolved.
 The dispute is that the debt collector will not grant a reasonable request for a repayment arrangement.

 3. OFFER A REDUCED LUMP SUM TO FINALISE THE DEBT

 Depending on the size of the debt, the age of the debt and the gap between your offer and the actual debt, the debt collector may accept a reduced lump sum settlement offer.

 If you wish to make a reduced lump sum offer it should be on a “without prejudice” basis, which means you write “without prejudice” on the letter.